 - Pay the seller $500,000 and assume the seller’s $500,000 mortgage to equal the sales price of $1 million

 - Obtain a “new money mortgage” for $300,000

 - Consolidate the seller’s $500,000 mortgage and the buyer’s new money mortgage into a single $800,000 loan with a new rate and term which is equal to the rate and term they would have otherwise received with a conventional $800,000 loan.

-How much do attorneys charge to do this work?
+How much do attorneys charge to do a CEMA?

 Where problems arise in negotiating purchase CEMAs

-Both parties save money with a purchase CEMA but a buyer saves around 5.75 percent more in mortgage taxes than a seller saves in transfer taxes.
+Both parties save money with a purchase CEMA, but a buyer saves around 5.75 percent more in mortgage taxes than a seller saves in transfer taxes.
 A seller can negotiate to split the savings equally.
-This is a useful strategy in a seller’s market but in a buyer’s market, all such bets are off!

-If a buyer is using a purchase CEMA when buying a new construction they will need a developer to be on board.
-In this instance the developer holds all the cards, A purchase CEMA will only be appealing to them if the buyer offers to pass on the savings to the developer.
-Why would a buyer do this?
-Because it’s a negotiating strategy.
-In lieu of passing on savings to the developer they might be willing to help out with the closing costs, contributions to the reserve fund or upgrades to furnishings etc. In a soft market, this strategy could have some pull for buyers.
+If a buyer is using a purchase CEMA when buying new construction, they will need a developer to be on board.
+In this instance, the developer holds all the cards.
+A purchase CEMA will only be appealing to them if the develop offers to pass on the savings to the buyer.

 Why would a developer do this?
 Because it allows them to maintain the recorded purchase price while giving the buyer a big discount in closing costs.